 Pay per click advertising is part of the overarching Internet Marketing market.
 PPC ad platforms allow businesses to bid on keywords and terms to display ads shown in search engines and ad networks.
 The cost is deducted every time an ad is clicked.
 Relevant, optimized ad campaigns improve conversions each time an ad is clicked.

 The PPC market contains:

 Certification is not required to offer PPC services though having them increases understanding and reputation.
 Many PPC platforms will offer seals, badges, and certs to display on a site.

 General ad and banner blindness is the real challenge with PPC advertising.
-Web users avoid advertisements going far as using ad blockers.
+Web users avoid advertisements going as far as using ad blockers.
 This becomes a troubling conundrum for websites monetizing through display and text-based ads.
-However, those aware and resistant of ads may not have been the intended target, to begin with.
+However, those aware and resistant to ads may not have been the intended target, to begin with.

 There are stages to pay per click marketing:

 - Keyword research